Dear Friends and Supporters,

 STAY HOUSED L.A.

-LANGUAGE ACCESS FOR UNEMPLOYMENT BENEFITS
+EXPANDING ACCESS FOR

 SERVICES

-ASIAN & PACIFIC ISLANDER (API) COMMUNITY OUTREACH PROJECT:
+ASIAN & PACIFIC ISLANDER (API) COMMUNITY OUTREACH PROJECT

-ECONOMIC STABILITY WORKGROUP:
+ECONOMIC STABILITY WORKGROUP

-EVICTION DEFENSE CENTER:
+EVICTION DEFENSE CENTER

-HOUSING AND COMMUNITIES WORKGROUP:
+HOUSING AND COMMUNITIES WORKGROUP

-MEDICAL-LEGAL PARTNERSHIPS:
+MEDICAL-LEGAL PARTNERSHIPS

-RESTORING COMMUNITIES WORKGROUP:
+RESTORING COMMUNITIES WORKGROUP

-SANTA MONICA COMMUNITY OFFICE:
+SANTA MONICA COMMUNITY OFFICE

-SELF-HELP LEGAL ACCESS CENTERS:
+SELF-HELP LEGAL ACCESS CENTERS

 SURVIVOR AND FAMILY JUSTICE WORKGROUP